-The Casa Buonarroti is in the Sant’Ambrogio district, a quite unique and vibrant area of Florence filled with more locals then tourists.
+The Casa Buonarroti is in the Sant’Ambrogio district, a quite unique and vibrant area of Florence filled with more locals than tourists.
 Just east of the house is the Mercato di Sant’Ambrogio, a smaller, and far less touristy version of the San Lorenzo food markets.
-Lunch at one of the tavola calda (a stall selling snacks or meals) is always a bargain, the prices dropping further still in the last hour of trading.
+Lunch at one of the Tavola calda (a stall selling snacks or meals) is always a bargain, the prices dropping further still in the last hour of trading.

 Why not throw caution to the wind and seek out a traditional trippaio (tripe food stand).
 These offer a range of hot and cold choices, including the traditional lampredotto sandwich, once an inexpensive meal for the working classes.
 The fourth stomach of the cow is cooked in broth with herbs and tomatoes, thinly sliced then placed on a broth-soaked bun with a choice of accompanying sauces.
 This is one of the many things to do in Florence that instead involves palate!

 6. The chalice which stopped the plague